leongeis/FCAlib2/README.md

 we use this `Context` object, the String of the property class and a limit for queried items as parameters for `createContextFromWikidata`.
 Internally, this method uses all properties from the given class, which is here https://www.wikidata.org/entity/Q18608871, and simply queries all items, which have at least one of those properties as a predicate.
 The limit of queried items here is set to 100.
+Additionally, the `ContextHelper` interface also contains another method, which enables the creation of a Context from any SPARQL-Endpoint.
+This approach is not discussed further, but one can check out the [interface](https://github.com/leongeis/FCAlib2/blob/main/src/main/java/api/utils/ContextHelper.java) for more information.
 <br/>Lets simply print the `Crosstable` of the `Context` object `wikidataContext` and see, if this approach worked.

 ```